ezaaputra/React-Crud/README.md

-# React Node Express MySQL - CRUD Website
+# React - CRUD Website - Front End

 This project is a simple full-stack React + Node.js + Express + MySQL with a CRUD Application.
 The back-end server uses Node.js + Express for REST APIs, front-end side is a React.js client with React Router, Axios & Bootstrap.